Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 == C.1: Generation and Pre-Run Requirements
 C.1.1) <C.1.1> In addition to the settings listed in #entangledRule("A.1.3"), set seed runs must input text in the seed input box. (in Atum if generated by Atum and in the Create New World (Pre 1.19)/Game (1.19+) screen if generated by Vanilla means)
-- C.1.1.a) Exception: The seed inputted in the seed input box must not be 0 in versions pre-1.18.2.
+- C.1.1.a) Exception: The seed inputted in the seed input box must not be 0 in versions Pre 1.18.2.
 C.1.2) In versions 1.16 and above, runners may not use the Recreate button to create a world of the same seed.
 - C.1.2.a) Clarification: In versions prior to 1.16, the Recreate button may be used.

 == C.2: Additional Macro and Timing Rules <C.2>
 #entangled[Entangled Rule(s):]\
 #entangled[Section C.2 is referenced by: ] #entangledRule("F.1.7")\
-C.2.1) <C.2.1> Exception to #entangledRule("A.10.5"): Macros may read the game's log files to ascertain the player's spawn coordinates prior to the run's start.
+C.2.1) <C.2.1> Exception to #entangledRule("A.3.10") and #entangledRule("A.10.5"): Macros may read the game's log files to ascertain the player's spawn coordinates prior to the run's start.
 The macro may use this information to choose to reset the world without player input.

 = D: Glitchless Ruleset